|

 or 'Extended Evolutionary Synthesis' (17), (50) or Post-Modern Synthesis (53) is the Second Evolutionary Synthesis plus molecular genetics (Watson & Crick, 1953).
 What else to include, or even whether this synthesis deserves a new name at all is controversial: it has been defended and disputed (82).

-Proposed for inclusion are: evo-devo (not controversial anymore), genomics, epigenetics, ecology (23), (83), endo-symbiosis, life history, hybridization, Horizontal Gene Transfer, Systems Biology, Earth System Science (including Niche Construction and Gaia?), Origin of Life, astrobiology, sociobiology (incl. evolutionary psychology?), evolution of the brain and consciousness.
+Proposed for inclusion are: evo-devo (not controversial anymore), genomics, epigenetics, ecology (23), (83), endo-symbiosis, life history, hybridization, Horizontal Gene Transfer, Systems Biology, Earth System Science (including Niche Construction), Origin of Life, astrobiology, sociobiology (incl. evolutionary psychology?), evolution of the brain and consciousness.

 What is missing: